 Booking is simple!

 Click this button to purchase your consulting session… and that’s it!
-Within the next 48 hours, I’ll contact you to set up a time to talk via phone, Skype or Google Hangout.
+Within the next 48 hours, I’ll contact you to set up a time to talk via phone, Whatsapp or Zoom.

 Please note: I’m on the road a lot.
 So if you need to talk to me within the next week, please email me before processing your PayPal payment to ensure I can accommodate you.